Carnagion/dissertation/interim/interim.typ

 Since all of the methods used in this project are exact methods, using separation-identical sets does not compromise the optimality of the generated sequences @demaere-pruning-rules @psaraftis-dynamic-programming, and considerably trims the solution search space.

 At the same time, the efficiency of exploiting complete orders is highly dependent on the separations between aircraft and the diversity of aircraft.
-In practice, complete orders can be exploited well due to the typical separation matrices and aircraft diversity in runway sequencing instances -- this was the case for the test instances as well.
-However, in some cases -- such as when every aircraft is subject to a CTOT or when there are very few separation-identical aircraft -- the number of sets might be too large and the number of aircraft in each set too small.
-Such cases prevent the effective exploitation of complete orders @demaere-pruning-rules.
+In some cases -- such as when every aircraft is subject to a CTOT or when there are very few separation-identical aircraft -- the number of sets might be too large and the number of aircraft in each set too small.
+Such cases prevent the effective exploitation of complete orders.
+However, in practice, complete orders can be exploited well due to the typical separation matrices and aircraft diversity in runway sequencing instances @demaere-pruning-rules -- this was the case for the test instances as well.

+== Scheduling Individual Aircraft

+Given an aircraft $x$, the earliest possible time it can take off is the maximum of its allocated earliest time $e_x$ and the previous aircraft $w$'s actual take-off time $t_w$ plus the mandatory separation $delta_(w x)$ required between them.
+If there is no previous aircraft, then $x$ is the first aircraft to be scheduled and its earliest possible take-off time is simply the earliest allocated take-off time $e_x$.
+Once calculated, this can be used to update the aircraft's TOBT.

+Its earliest possible de-icing time can then be calculated as the maximum of the time the previous aircraft $w$ finishes de-icing and the time that $x$ can actually arrive at the de-icing station, considering its updated TOBT.
+Like before, if there is no previous aircraft, then its earliest possible de-icing time is simply the time it needs to start de-icing to meet its earliest allocated take-off time $e_x$.

+Finally, its _actual_ take-off time $t_x$ can be calculated as the maximum of its earliest possible take-off time and the time that $x$ can arrive at the runway.
+The latter can be expressed as its de-icing time plus its de-icing duration, taxi duration, and runway lineup duration.

+The pseudocode for this scheduling process is shown below:

+#algorithm(
+    caption: [Scheduling an aircraft's de-icing and departure times], pseudocode(
+        no-number,
+        [*input*: aircraft $x$, sequence of aircraft departures $D$], no-number,
+        [*output*: de-icing and departure times for $x$],

+        [$w <- markup("last scheduled aircraft in") D$], [*if* $w markup("exists")$ *then*], ind,
+            [$e <- markup("maximum of") e_x markup("and") (t_w + delta_(w x))$],
+            [$d <- markup("maximum of") (d_w + v_w) markup("and") (e - (v_x + w_x + q_x))$],
+            [$t <- markup("maximum of") e markup("and") (d + v_x + w_x + q_x)$],
+            [*return* $d, t$], ded,
+        [*else*], ind,
+        	[*return* $e_x - (v_x + w_x + q_x), e_x$], ded,
+        [*end*],
+    ),
+)

-== Branch-and-bound
+== Branch-and-Bound Algorithm

 Branch-and-bound is a method for solving optimisation problems by breaking them down into smaller sub-problems and using a _bounding_ function to eliminate those sub-problems that cannot possibly contain a more optimal solution than the best known optimal one found so far.

-// TODO: Review this entire section

-First, the algorithm starts off with an empty sequence and a best known objective value of infinity.
-It then visits the sub-sequences of the current sequence, each of which contains a unique subset of all possible feasible solutions.
-This is done by iterating through each set of separation-identical aircraft, picking the next unsequenced aircraft from that set, pushing it to the end of the current sequence, and recursing.

-Before recursing on this new branch, however, the upper and lower bounds of the new sub-sequence are calculated.
-If the sum of these bounds is greater than the best cost obtained so far, the branch is ignored and the newly added aircraft is removed, continuing to the next aircraft or set.
-This simple check allows the algorithm to prune the solution search space and perform better than a brute-force (exhaustive) search.
-After the recursive call returns, the aircraft that was pushed to the sequence is removed, and the algorithm continues to the next aircraft or the next set of separation-identical aircraft.

-And finally, if the current runway sequence includes all aircraft from $A$, then its objective value is compared to the best known objective value at that point.
-If it is better, the sequence is set as the best known runway sequence and its objective value to the best known objective value.
+The use of the bounding function allows the algorithm to prune the solution space and perform better than a brute-force (exhaustive) search.

 To exploit the characteristics of complete orders between sets of separation-identical aircraft as previously mentioned in @complete-orders, the indices of the last-added aircraft in each separation-identical set are passed around as a paramter.
-By doing so, the algorithm does not ever swap around the orders of two aircraft from the same set, and is able to prune the search space further compared to simply picking the next aircraft from the set of all aircraft.
+By doing so, the algorithm does not ever swap around the orders of two aircraft from the same set, and is able to prune the search space further than if it were simply picking the next aircraft from the set of all aircraft.

 A full implementation of the branch-and-bound algorithm is as follows: